All Maryland Tier Two Reports must be completed using MOTTRS.

 - System supports a paperless regulatory reporting system.

-- MDE is able to share electronic chemical inventory with the following LEPCs.
+- MDE is shares electronic chemical inventory with all Maryland LEPCs.

-Note: A signed paper Tier Two Report must be submitted to the LEPC for any jurisdiction not listed above.
-Please contact your LEPC for instructions regarding Tier Two submissions to the local fire department.
+Note: Please contact your LEPC for instructions regarding Tier Two submissions to the local fire department.

 “Company” refers to the entity with responsibility for payment of the Community Right-To-Know (CRTK) Fund fees.
 Maryland’s CRTK Fund fees are capped at $1,000 per owner/operator of one or more facilities in the State of Maryland.
 If a company has multiple facilities in Maryland all of those facilities must be part of the same group for billing purposes.